by Dr. Lawrence Wilson

 This section will sound very “negative” or paranoid, or perhaps silly.
 It is not.
 I know of what I speak.
 Sixty to seventy percent of all women are raped.
 This is not a lie.
 They just don’t want to talk about it.

 It happens all the time.
-I listen to the sad stories about rape, sexually transmitted diseases, beatings and other horrors on a daily basis, day in and day out.
+I listen to the sad stories about rape, sexually transmitted diseases, pregnancies, and even beatings and other horrors every day.
 We try our best to help and we do help, but prevention is far better, even if it sounds paranoid or silly.
 Please, if you think I am being paranoid, read the article on this website entitled Rape.

 Ask where he lives, where he works and what he does for a living.
 Ask if he goes to church, and if so, where, so you can have a chat with his priest, minister or rabbi.
 Ask if he has any brothers and sisters with whom you can chat a little.
 Ask about his friends, and what he likes to do.